Solid Trifecta: When to Keep Redis in Rails 8

 Solid Cache #

-The main question is throughput.
-If your app reads cache more than 10,000 times per second, Solid Cache’s 1-2ms PostgreSQL overhead adds up - 10-20 extra seconds of cumulative latency across your request pool.
-Below that?
-You won’t notice.
+Throughput is the deal-breaker.
+If your app reads cache more than 10,000 times per second, Solid Cache’s 1-2ms PostgreSQL overhead adds up to 10-20 extra seconds of cumulative latency across your request pool.
+Below that, you won’t notice.

 The second question is sneakier.
-If you use Redis as a data structure server - sorted sets for rate limiting, HyperLogLog for cardinality estimates, Lua scripts for atomic operations - Solid Cache can’t replace any of that.
-It’s a key-value store.
-The cache, yes.
-The data structures, no.
+If you use Redis as a data structure server (sorted sets for rate limiting, HyperLogLog for cardinality estimates, Lua scripts for atomic operations) Solid Cache can’t replace any of it.
+It’s a key-value store, and your data-structure usage stays on Redis even when the cache moves.

 There’s also a write pressure concern that bit us on one migration.
 Very short-lived cache entries (TTL under 60 seconds) generate constant INSERTs and DELETEs.
-Redis handles this in memory with zero disk I/O. Your PostgreSQL instance will feel every one of those writes.
+Redis handles this in memory with zero disk I/O; PostgreSQL feels every write.

 For everything else - fragment caching, page caching, API response caching, session storage - Solid Cache works.
 We’ve written a full migration guide with benchmarks.